alkiranet/terraform-provider-alkira/docs/resources/connector_ipsec_adv.md

 Required:

 - `customer_gateway_ip` (String) The IP address of the customer gateway.
-This should be `0.0.0.0` to signify that this is a dynamic gateway.
+This should be `0.0.0.0` to indicate that this is a dynamic gateway.
 - `name` (String) The name of the endpoint.
 - `tunnel` (Block List, Min: 1) Tunnel of the gateway.
 The number of the tunnels should be equal to `tunnel_per_gateway`. (see [below for nested schema](#nestedblock--gateway--tunnel))

 Optional:

 - `ha_mode` (String) The value could be `ACTIVE` or`STANDBY`.
-A gateway in `STANDBY` mode will not be used for traffic unless all other gateway for the connector are down.
+A gateway in `STANDBY` mode will not be used for traffic unless all other gateways for the connector are down.
 There can only be one gateway in `STANDBY` mode per connector and there must be at least one gateway that isn't in `STANDBY` mode per connector.

 Read-Only: